Jalend15/academicWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I am Jalend Bantupalli.
 If you are wondering what my name means, it means "moonlight shining on water".
+I graduated from IIT Kharagpur in 2022.

 I am interested in working on exciting problems in Natural Language Processing, Information Retrieval, and Machine Learning.
 {style="text-align: justify;"}